awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 ### View billing<a name="spot-pricing-view-billing"></a>

-To review your bill, go to your [AWS Account Activity page](https://aws.amazon.com/account-activity)\.
-Your bill contains links to usage reports that provide details about your bill\.
-For more information, see [AWS Account Billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.
+Your bill provides details about your service usage\.
+For more information, see [Viewing your bill](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/getting-viewing-bill.html) in the *AWS Billing and Cost Management User Guide*\.

-If you have questions concerning AWS billing, accounts, and events, [contact AWS Support](https://aws.amazon.com/contact-us/)\.